 | License | MIT |

 The official DuckDB/MotherDuck MCP server bridges local analytics and cloud data warehousing.
-Five tools: execute_query, list_databases, list_tables, list_columns, and switch_database_connection.
+Now at v1.0.5 with 6 releases, four tools: execute_query, list_databases, list_tables, and switch_database_connection (requires --allow-switch-databases flag).

 What Works Well